felipebravom/AffectiveTweets/docs/examples.md

 3. Save the lexicon as an arff file and use it with the __TweetToInputLexiconFeatureVector__ filter.

-### Train a Tweet-level polarity classifier from unlabelled tweets using emoticon labels.
+### Train a Tweet-level polarity classifier from unlabelled tweets using emoticon labels

 Distant supervision is very useful when tweets annotated by sentiment are not available.
 In this example we will show how to train a classifier using emoticons as noisy labels.